wvhulle/wvhulle.github.io/content/blog/2025-04-16_stream-combinators.md

 assert_eq!((vec![0, 1, 2, 3], vec![0, 1, 2, 3]), join(sub_stream_a.collect::<Vec<_>>(), sub_stream_b.collect::<Vec<_>>()).await);
 ```

-In this implementation the user needs to call `Clone` on the output values of the cloned stream, since the output values are just references.
-(In the simple example above, `Clone` was not required since integers are `Copy`.)
+The `event`s yielded by the shared stream seem to be wrappers around `Arc<usize>`.
+Since `usize` is `Copy`, `*event` is treated as `&usize` and the referenced `usize` automically cloned.

+_Remark: Maybe I am wrong?_

 ### A stream of clones

+The `share` operator on streams from `futures-rx` seems to put all values on the input stream inside a reference-counted `Arc`.

-The implementation in `futures-rx` assumed the item type of the output streams would be a shared reference to the original items.
-I wanted to have output streams that yielded clones directly without reference counting.
-It had to be lazy as well.
+I wanted to derive several output streams from the input stream that yielded clones directly without reference counting.

+_Remark: Maybe I could just have used `share` and then cloned every element?_

 I decided to implement a separate stream cloning trait in a crate [`clone-stream`](https://crates.io/crates/clone-stream).
 The high-level API of this crate is quite simple.
 It is just a call to `fork` and then `stream.clone()`: